 A jury is likely to find that driving too fast for conditions is a breach of duty.
 For example, if it is raining heavily for the first time in a while, the road is especially slick.
 A person who is driving 65 mph on the freeway may be driving too fast to see a line of traffic stopped and spin out of control, hitting multiple stopped cars in his path.
 Although the driver was going 65 mph, he was going too fast for the heavy rain and breached his duty to use due care.

-An accident victim who successfully proves negligence can potentially recover compensatory damages from a defendant.
+An injury lawyer who successfully proves negligence can potentially recover compensatory damages for a victim from a defendant.
 Compensatory damages are designed to make the victim whole and put him or her in the same or a similar position as before the accident.
 They can be economic damages, such as medical bills, out-of-pocket costs, property damage, and lost income, and they can also be noneconomic damages, such as pain and suffering, mental anguish, and loss of consortium.Consult a Motor Vehicle Collision Attorney in the Los Angeles Area

 If you are hurt because one or more people were driving too fast for conditions, you may be able to recover compensation from whoever was responsible.
 In most cases, insurers do not offer unrepresented plaintiffs the full amount to which they may be entitled.
 Sharifi Firm represents motor vehicle collision victims in Los Angeles and other Southern California cities, such as San Bernardino, Riverside, Temecula, and Rancho Cucamonga.
-Contact us at 1-866-422-7222 or use our online form to schedule a free, no-obligation consultation.
+Contact us at (866) 422-7222 or use our online form to schedule a free, no-obligation consultation with an attorney.